-I am guessing that in more areas than I am aware travel by bus is not only the most accessible and affordable mode of transportation, but also the most comfortable.
+I am guessing that in more areas than I am aware of travel by bus is not only the most accessible and affordable mode of transportation but also the most comfortable.
 Many bus companies in countries throughout the world offer sleeping arrangements and even meals as part of their service.
 Factor in accommodations and meals you would have had to otherwise buy if you took alternative transportation, and this can further reduce your travel costs.

 In addition, depending on what you are traveling to see, some of the roads that you would have to take if you drove might be quite dangerous.
 Would you want to operate a car on the so-called “death road” in Bolivia (pictured below)?
 Me neither.

-On top of the driving conditions of the roads you would have to travel, there are other factors that may influence your choice of transportation.
-One set of often overlooked factors are the driving regulations in the country you are traveling to.
+On top of the driving conditions of the roads, you would have to travel, there are other factors that may influence your choice of transportation.
+One set of often-overlooked factors are the driving regulations in the country you are traveling to.
 Those regulations might make it difficult for you to rent a car.

 The map below illustrates which countries honor international driving permits, and which do not.
-If the country you are traveling to does not honor international driving permits, than you may or may not be able to operate a motor vehicle in that country.
+If the country you are traveling to does not honor international driving permits than you may or may not be able to operate a motor vehicle in that country.
 It all depends on the driving regulations in that country.
 So do your research in advance.
 Another reason why public transportation, like riding a bus, might be your best bet.

 Some of the things you will want to research when determining whether bus travel is the best option for your trip are the following: